-SURVEILLANCE AND RESPONSE GROUP (SRG) incorporates No.41 Wing (Air Defence and Battlespace Management), No.42 Wing (Electronic Warfare and Airborne Early Warning & Control), No.44 Wing (Joint Battlefield Airspace Control) and No.92 Wing (Maritime Air Power).
-SRG is structured for its individual roles but, in essence, it is comprised of four wings that form one team that delivers excellence in observing, informing, impacting and controlling the battlespace.
-Appropriately the SRG motto is 'Foremost Sentinel'.
-While retaining the individual combat capabilities of both the Maritime Patrol and Surveillance and Control groups, SRG is also developing and delivering Intelligence, Surveillance, Reconnaissance and Electronic Warfare capabilities to prepare the Air Force for the introduction of new systems including Maritime Unmanned Aerial Systems.
-SRG also supports the ongoing development and enhancement of cyber and space capabilities to ensure Air Force and the ADF are mission-ready across multiple domains.
-SRG has approximately 750 personnel (of its more than 2,000 total personnel) serving at Williamtown and is also headquartered at RAAF Base Williamtown.
-Commander Surveillance Response Group, Air Commodore Nathan Christie CSM.
+APPROPRIATELY, THE SURVEILLANCE AND RESPONSE GROUP (SRG) motto is Foremost Sentinel.
+While retaining the individual combat capabilities of both the Maritime Patrol and Surveillance and Control groups, SRG is also developing and delivering intelligence, surveillance, reconnaissance and electronic warfare capabilities to prepare the Air Force for the introduction of new systems including maritime unmanned aerial systems.
+SRG also supports the ongoing development and enhancement of information assurance and space capabilities to ensure Air Force and the ADF are mission-ready across multiple domains.

+↑ Commander Surveillance Response Group, AIRCDRE Louise DesJardins, CSC.

-NO.41 WING No.41 Wing comprises a Wing Headquarters, operational and training units that provide surveillance and airbattle management, and specialist operator and technical training.
-Williamtown-based No.41 Wing units include Headquarters No.41 Wing, No.3 Control and Reporting Unit and Surveillance and Control Training Unit.
-Headquarters No.41 Wing is responsible for tasking and enabling its subordinate units to provide continuous wide-area surveillance and air defence, and to execute air battlespace management operations. - Your Local Authorised Repco Service Centre -
+NO.41 WING No.41 Wina comprises fives units that provide surveillance, air battle management, airborne early warning and control and specialist operator and technical training.
+Williamtownbased No.41 Wing units include No.3 Control and Reporting Unit, Surveillance and Control Training Unit and No.2 Squadron.
+The capabilities delivered by these units contribute to the No.41 Wing Mission, which is to deliver persistent multi-domain understanding and control to the joint force.